-Creeping Charlie, or "ground ivy" is an aromatic, perennial, evergreen creeper of the mint family that thrives particularly in moist shady areas, although it will also take some sun.
-Native to Europe and known by the botanical name, Glechoma hederacea, it has naturalized in North America, where it has become a hard-to-kill invasive weed.
-Its distribution includes all regions of the U.S. except for three states in the southern portion of the Rocky Mountains.
+Creeping Charlie, or "ground ivy" is an aromatic, perennial, evergreen creeper of the mint family that thrives particularly in moist, shady areas, although it will also take some sun.
+Native to Europe and known by the botanical name, Glechoma hederacea, it has naturalized in North America, where it has become a hard-to-kill weed common in lawns.
+Its range in the U.S. includes every state except for three states in the southern portion of the Rocky Mountains.

-Part of the reason why it is so hard to kill creeping Charlie is the variety of ways it possesses to propagate itself.
-It spreads both by seeding and by rooting at the nodes that stud its little vines (which means you can unwittingly spread it via mowing, unless you mow with a bag attachment).
-It also has a rhizomatous method of reproduction -- a fact to keep in mind when you're trying to dig it out, because leaving behind just a fragment of rhizome results in the birth of a new plant.
+Part of the reason why the plant is invasive and why it is so hard to kill creeping Charlie is the variety of ways it has to spread.
+It spreads both by seeding and by rooting at the nodes that stud its little vines (which means you can spread it via mowing without even realizing it, unless you mow with a bag attachment).
+It can also spread by rhizomes, a fact to keep in mind when you're trying to dig it out.
+Leaving behind just a fragment of rhizome results in the birth of a new plant.

 Killing Creeping Charlie Naturally, With Chemicals